Jalapeno Popper Dip

 I know.
 This recipe has a lot of jalapenos in it.
 In fact, I’d bet that the only recipe you would ever make that has more jalapenos is if you were to make actual jalapeno poppers.

-The truth though is that there is so much creamy stuff in this dip that the heat of the jalapenos is really reduced.
+The truth though is that there is so much creamy stuff in this Jalapeno Popper Dip that the heat of the jalapenos is really reduced.
 If you only did one or two, you wouldn’t get any heat at all from them.

 And don’t worry about seeding the things.
 Just wash them and dice them up.
 I like to quarter mine into segments and then dice them.

 I threw in a poblano in my batch just for fun, but I’m not really sure it gave the final dip much flavor.
 You can leave it out without too much worry I think.

 Once you have all your peppers diced, saute them in a skillet with a drizzle of olive oil over medium heat for a few minutes.
 You just want them to soften a bit and cook off some of the liquid.

 Just a few minutes will do the trick.

 There’s a lot of creamy stuff in this Jalapeno Popper Dip.
 No doubt about that.

 I just did the full fat version because, hey… this is for the Super Bowl!